 2. Set Your Budget

-After figure out the needs, you should set a specific budget for your welding helmet.
-For choosing a right welding helmet, the cost of the helmet plays a determining role.
-There different kinds of welding helmet are available in the market with different price.
+After figure out the needs, you should set a specific budget.
+For choosing a right one, the cost of the helmet plays a determining role.
+There different kinds of helmets are available in the market with different price.

 3. Consider different factors: